xsc/ronda-routing/README.md

       (r/wrap-routing routes')))
 ```

-The optional `options` map can contain the key `:enabled?` which, when set to
-`true`, will have a middleware be applied unless it is explicitly disabled.
+An `active-routed-middleware` will be applied unless explicitly disabled.

 ### Path Matching &amp; Generation